awsdocs/aws-greengrass-developer-guide/doc_source/ml-inference.md

   + Europe \(London\)
 + AWS IoT Greengrass must have `read` permission to the model source, as described in the following sections\.

-**Amazon SageMaker**
+**SageMaker**
-AWS IoT Greengrass supports models that are saved as Amazon SageMaker training jobs\.
-Amazon SageMaker is a fully managed ML service that you can use to build and train models using built\-in or custom algorithms\.
-For more information, see [What is Amazon SageMaker?](https://docs.aws.amazon.com/sagemaker/latest/dg/whatis.html) in the *Amazon SageMaker Developer Guide*\.
+AWS IoT Greengrass supports models that are saved as SageMaker training jobs\.
+SageMaker is a fully managed ML service that you can use to build and train models using built\-in or custom algorithms\.
+For more information, see [What is SageMaker?](https://docs.aws.amazon.com/sagemaker/latest/dg/whatis.html) in the *SageMaker Developer Guide*\.
-If you configured your Amazon SageMaker environment by [creating a bucket](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-config-permissions.html) whose name contains `sagemaker`, then AWS IoT Greengrass has sufficient permission to access your Amazon SageMaker training jobs\.
+If you configured your SageMaker environment by [creating a bucket](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-config-permissions.html) whose name contains `sagemaker`, then AWS IoT Greengrass has sufficient permission to access your SageMaker training jobs\.
 The `AWSGreengrassResourceAccessRolePolicy` managed policy allows access to buckets whose name contains the string `sagemaker`\.
 This policy is attached to the [Greengrass service role](service-role.md)\.
 Otherwise, you must grant AWS IoT Greengrass `read` permission to the bucket where your training job is stored\.
 To do this, embed the following inline policy in the service role\.
 You can list multiple bucket ARNs\.

 ```